jghsrobotics/RobotCDocs/README.md

 ## What it can do
 ### Scan / Parse Files
 RobotCDocs recursively searches for any header (.h) or source (.c) files in a directory.
-Each individual header file will be scanned for comments detailing a declaration of a function or variable, like so:
+Each file will be scanned for comments detailing a _declaration_ of a function or variable, like so:

     FooLibrary / Foo.h -